Australia is one of the most serene and beautiful places on Earth. One of the greatest places to visit in the country is the various ocean pools.

 Anastasia’s Pool At Gantheaume Point

 This ocean pool was unfortunately destroyed in 2014, however, parts of its existence still linger.
-It was situated among Gantheaume PointOpens in a new tab..
+It was situated among Gantheaume Point.
 Throughout the years, it had been maintained by a lighthouse keeper for his wife.

 Extreme weather in 2014 broke the ocean pools rock walls and overall, the Shire of Broome Australia decided it was not worth repairing.